Israel-Hamas: Are 'targeted killings' legal? – DW – 08/01/2024

 Israel-Hamas: Are 'targeted killings' legal?August 1, 2024

-On Wednesday, Hamas political leader Ismail Haniyeh, one of the chief negotiators for a cease-fire and hostage release deal in Gaza, was killed in his accomodations in Tehran when a bomb detonated remotely.
+On Wednesday, Hamas political leader Ismail Haniyeh, one of the chief negotiators for a cease-fire and hostage release deal in Gaza, was killed in his accomodation in Tehran when a bomb detonated remotely.

-His death could well be described as a "targeted killing," which legal experts with the International Committee of the Red Cross

-Despite the fact that any authority has yet to claim responsibility, it seems likely that the government of Israel was behind the attack.
-The country has a longstanding history of targeted killings and a record of (mostly) denying responsibility for such acts.
-Israel is currently engaged in a military campaign in Gaza, where it says it is fighting against the militant Hamas group.
+Despite the fact that any authority has yet to claim responsibility, it seems highly likely that the government of Israel was behind the attack.
+Israel is currently engaged in a military campaign in Gaza, where it says it is fighting against the militant Hamas group and has a long history of targeted killings and a record of (mostly) denying responsibility for such acts.

 The current death toll in Gaza is estimated to be almost 40,000.
 Germany, the European Union, the US and others classify Hamas as a terrorist organization.